q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

  * When the ball goes inside the brick_part area of `Brick` object, then there is chance that brick might hit.
 So we call `check_hit` on brick.
 When brick is hitted, score is gained and summed.
 At last score is summed to game score.

 ### Test All
-While running above code, i was able to succesfully play the game.
+While running above code, I was able to succesfully play the game.
 You can see the full code below.

 ```python